 The Early Childhood curriculum is designed around the Creative Curriculum®.
 Creative Curriculum® is an educational component with lesson plans that support each child’s physical, intellectual, emotional, social and language development.
 The curriculum is integrated with the Ohio Department of Education Early Learning Standards.

-The YMCA and JCC of Greater Toledo offers State Licensed before- and after-school care at over 20 locations throughout Northwest Ohio.
+The YMCA and JCC of Greater Toledo offers State Licensed before- and after-school care at 26 locations throughout Northwest Ohio.
 While our programs allow for activity choice, they provide an educationally-based curriculum that includes homework assistance.

 Parents can choose whether they need full-time or part-time care during the year.